HotSushi/hotsushi.github.io/_posts/2017-12-14-linkedin-interview.md

 Just to add to the injury, I asked for some feedback about how I did in the interviews, No Response again!

 Needless to say this was a very infuriating experience for me and I feel disrespected.

-Would stay away from Linkedin in the future.

 ## Lesson I Learned
 - Prepare for the interview with all the efforts.